RedHenDev/Amelie-winter-24/aww_24/README.md

 To Do & ideas

--feature ai dedicated movement component (rather than spaghetti in a-loco)
+DONE -feature ai dedicated movement component (rather than spaghetti in a-loco)

 -feature snomodillo to follow and talk with etc quest master